 The process of applying for a residency visa changed significantly in November 2014, so a long-overdue update is in order.

-Group one countries — which include most of the “first world” — are still able to enter Bolivia visa free and stay for up to 90 days per calendar year.
+Group one countries, which include most of the “first world”, are still able to enter Bolivia visa free and stay for up to 90 days per calendar year.
 This means, for example, that you can stay for three months from October to December one year, then come back in January and stay for another three months.
-Tourists are typically only given a 30 day visa on arrival but this can be quickly rectified by visiting the Migraciones office in any of the major cities and asking for an extension; up to a maximum of 90 days in total.
-This can even be done after the initial 30 day visa has expired.
+Tourists are typically only given a 30 day visa on arrival but this can be quickly rectified by visiting the Migraciones office in any of the major cities and asking for an extension, up to a maximum of 90 days in total.
+The process can even be done after the initial 30 day visa has expired.

 WARNING: Visa on arrival for Americans has been problematic over the years.
 There have been reports of tourists being turned away at the border even with all the correct documentation.
 Furthermore, many airlines are said to refuse boarding if the traveler does not have all of the above documentation.
 Finally, the price and validity of the tourist visa tends to change as often as the winds.
 To be on the safe side, check with your local embassy AND airline.